reaathecoder/reaathecoder.github.io/README.md

 # MBS Website

+This is an MBS website + admin panel.

+## Technologies used :
+  - HTML
+  - CSS
+  - Svelte
+  - Javascript
+  - Prisma
+  - SQlite

-This project is definietly not finished yet !!!
+>This project is  definietly not finished yet !!!